 The title Son of God is far easier to define than Only Begotten because it was applied to Jesus numerous times by friend and foe alike.
-The title itself probably originated a millennium before Jesus began His earthly ministry when God prophesied Jesus’s arrival through King David: “I will establish the throne of His kingdom forever.
-I will be to him a Father, and He will be to me a Son” (2 Samuel 7:13-14; see also, Psalm 2).
+The title itself probably originated a millennium before Jesus began His earthly ministry when God prophesied Jesus’s arrival through King David: “I will establish the throne of his kingdom forever.
+I will be to him a Father, and he will be to me a Son” (2 Samuel 7:13-14; see also, Psalm 2).
 Although other prophecies like Isaiah 7:14 and 9:6 hinted at the Father/Son relationship between God and His Messiah, the language came into full bloom in New Testament times.

-In Matthew 14:33, the disciples used the title for worship after seeing Jesus walk on water: “those in the boat worshipped him saying ‘Truly, you are the Son of God.’”
-Keep in mind, these Jewish men took the command of Exodus 34:14 with utter sobriety: “you shall worship no other God, for the LORD, whose name is Jealous, is a jealous God.”
+In Matthew 14:33, the disciples used the title for worship after seeing Jesus walk on water: “those in the boat worshipped him, saying, ‘Truly, you are the Son of God.’”
+Keep in mind, these Jewish men took the command of Exodus 34:14 with utter sobriety: “you shall worship no other god, for the LORD, whose name is Jealous, is a jealous God.”
 Even more instructive, Jesus accepted the worship as the deserving God-Man that He is (Revelation 2:18).

 Even Jesus’s opponents interpreted Son of God as a claim to deity.
-In Luke 8:28, a man possessed by a legion of demons paid homage to Jesus by falling at his feet and declaring, “What do you have to do with me, Jesus, Son of the Most High God?”
+In Luke 8:28, a man possessed by a legion of demons paid homage to Jesus by falling at his feet and declaring, “What have you to do with me, Jesus, Son of the Most High God?”
 Jewish leaders sought to kill Jesus because “he was even calling God His own Father, making himself equal with God” (John 5:18).
 Those same Jewish leaders later charged Him with blasphemy while raging to Pilate, “We have a law, and according to that law he ought to die because he has made himself the Son of God” (John 19:7).

 Many more examples could be given, but suffice it to say, the New Testament is unanimous: the title Son of God is a claim to deity.
-The Son of God is God’s Co-Eternal, Co-Equal Messiah.
-With that, we come to the final title that can be confusing for our LDS friends, Firstborn.
+The Son of God is God’s co-eternal, co-equal Messiah.
+With that, we come to the final title that can be confusing for our LDS friends: Firstborn.

 The title “firstborn” is applied to Jesus seven times in the New Testament and comes from the Greek word prōtotokos (πρωτότοκος).
 It can be confusing if one uniformly reads birth order into the word.
 And it’s an easy mistake to make because prōtotokos can be used to communicate just that: Jesus was Mary’s prōtotokos, that is, her first son (Luke 2:7).
 And although the word undoubtedly can mean “eldest,” prōtotokos can also take an elevated, titular form.